Badalona: History

-The old remains of settlement are dated of the middle-new Neolithic (about 3500–2500 BC).
-The archeological finds consist of carved stone and silex tools which were found in Seriol hill and Manresà area and tombs with grave goods in Sistrells and Llefià quarters.
-Deposits of the bronze and Iron Age have been found in old brickyards (dated about 1800–1500 BC) many years ago and in the masies of Can Butinyà and Can Mora in the Canyet quarter (1500–1100 BC).
+The oldest traces of settlement date from the Neolithic (about 3500–2500 BC).
+Archaeological finds consisting of carved stone and flint tools have been discovered in the Seriol hill and Manresà areas along with tombs with grave goods in the quarters of Sistrells and Llefià.
+Deposits from the Bronze and Iron Age have been found in old brickyards (dated about 1800–1500 BC) and in the masies of Can Butinyà and Can Mora in the Canyet quarter (1500–1100 BC).

-Before the settlement of the Romans in Hispania the territory of Badalona was populated by Iberians who were settled over the Boscà hill (198 metres above the sea level), from where it is possible to watch the coastline.
-The settlement is first dated at least on the 4th century BC and was totally abandoned by the 1st century AD due to the romanization.
-Despite the presence of the Iberians, the origins of the city usually are date around the year 100 BC, when the Romans founded a city ex novo on Rosés hill (26,8 metres) next to the coast.
-The Roman town's plan was based on their common scheme of the cardo and decumanus, occupying some 10 ha, with a line of walls.
-The Roman city was very dynamic, especially during the reign of Augustus, with an specialised vineyard agriculture destined to produce wine to export all over the empire.
-From the 3rd century, the city started declining and was almost depopulated and people fled to rustic villae.
-However, the few remains of the Late antiquity prove that Baetulo was never abandoned.
+Before the Roman settlement of Hispania, the territory of Badalona was populated by Iberians who lived on the Boscà hill (198 metres above the sea level), from where it is possible to see the coastline.
+The settlement dates to at least the 4th century BC but was totally abandoned by the 1st century AD due to Romanization.
+Despite the presence of the Iberians, the city's origins are usually dated to around the year 100 BC, when the Romans founded a city ex novo on Rosés hill (26,8 metres) next to the coast.
+The Roman town plan was based on their common scheme of the cardo and decumanus, occupying some 10 ha, with a line of walls.
+The Roman city was very dynamic, especially during the reign of Augustus, with a specialised viniculture that produced wine for export all over the empire.
+From the 3rd century, the city went into decline and was almost depopulated as people fled to rustic villae.
+However, the few remains from Late antiquity prove that Baetulo was never abandoned.

-The current Badalona was formed in the 10th century, as a new urban nucleus built over the old Roman city and around the old forum and temple which was turned into a church.
-At the same time, a rural nucleus grew up outside the town walls.
-This rural and urban dichotomy would remain until the mid-18th century.
+The current city of Badalona was formed in the 10th century when a new urban nucleus was built over the old Roman city and around the old forum and temple, which was turned into a church.
+At the same time, a rural nucleus emerged outside the town walls.
+This rural-urban dichotomy would remain until the mid-18th century.

 Sant Jeroni de la Murtra Monastery, built in the 14th century, is where the Catholic Monarchs would spend their summers.
 According to some authors, this is also where they received Christopher Columbus after his first voyage to the Americas.